keunwoochoi/kapre/README.md

 model.add(AdditiveNoise(power=0.2))
 # If you wanna normalise it per-frequency
 model.add(Normalization2D(str_axis='freq')) # or 'channel', 'time', 'batch', 'data_sample'
-# After this, it's just keras workflow.
-For eaxmple..
+# After this, it's just a usual keras workflow.
+For example..
 # Add some layers, e.g., model.add(some convolution layers..)
 # Compile the model
 model.compile('adam', 'categorical_crossentropy') # if single-label classification